Recognition of same-sex unions in Suriname: Court cases

-2023 Constitutional Court ruling and aftermath

 On 31 January 2023, the Constitutional Court ruled that the ban on same-sex marriage did not violate the Constitution or Suriname's obligations under the American Convention on Human Rights.
 However, the court also found that the Civil Code was outdated and needed to be modernized following public debate.
 This lawsuit was filed by two same-sex couples who had married abroad and sought recognition of their marriages in Suriname.
 One of the couples, who remained anonymous, had married in Argentina in 2018 after nearly 35 years together, but the Central Bureau for Civil Affairs (Centraal Bureau voor Burgerzaken) had refused to recognize their Argentine marriage license.
 Following the decision, the couple said it was "very remarkable and strange that the Constitutional Court [has] ignore[d] the judgment of the American Court of Human Rights".
 Likewise, local human rights activist Carla Bakboord said "it is incomprehensible that the Constitutional Court [has] come to such a ruling.
 When the Court is abundantly clear about discrimination and the subordination of Surinamese legislation to that of international treaties, you do indeed expect the review to turn out to be different from this.
 I am very surprised."

 On 13 February 2025, Judge Shanti Bikhari ruled that the government had to register the marriages of the two same-sex couples with the Central Bureau for Civil Affairs within seven days.
 The court held that the government's refusal to register the marriages conflicted with international treaties to which Suriname is a party and ordered it to begin amending legislation accordingly.
 Although the government could appeal the ruling, the judgment was immediately enforceable and had to be implemented within seven days.
-For each day the deadline was exceeded, a penalty of SRD 10,000 would be payable to the couples, up to a maximum of SRD 1 million.
+For each day the deadline was exceeded, a penalty of SR$10,000 would be payable to the couples, up to a maximum of SR$1 million.
 Activist Juan Pigot called the ruling "a nice, beautiful victory" and called on the Parliament to "incorporate this court ruling into the new Civil Code"; "Now that we have a court decision, and with elections coming up, we hope that political parties supporting the LGBTQI+ community will see this ruling as a standard.
 This is the time to bring it to the attention of the National Assembly.
 They now have the opportunity to correct their major mistake."